SEI-SEA-1-25/Project_2_Requirements/README.md

 ### Overview

-This second project is your first foray into **building a full-stack application.** You'll be **building a PEN stack app (Postgres - Express - Node),** which means you'll learn about what it takes to build a functional application from the ground up yourself.
+This second project is your first foray into **building a full-stack application.** You'll be **server side rendering app** with *express, node, postgres, and ejs.* This means you'll learn about what it takes to build a functional application from the ground up yourself.

 **This is exciting!** And you get to be creative in choosing what sort of application you want to build!
 [Check out](https://gawdiseattle.gitbook.io/wdi/11-projects/past-projects/project2) some past p2s!